Image cloud recognition web developer guide

 Tip

-For complete field information, refer to API reference
+View complete field information in API reference

 Business logic processing